 We recommend starting with more than you may feel your baby will need, and in the morning if you’re finding the inserts aren’t soaking wet, you know that the following night you can include less absorbency.

 The ideal scenario is to find the “sweet spot” of using enough, but not too many, layers of absorbency.

 The large and small inserts that come with each NappyLuxe nappy each provide 6 layers, and 1 trifold provides 10 layers.

 So the large insert, small insert and trifold combined would provide a whopping 22 layers of absorbency - for many babies this is enough for night time.

 If your baby feeds more overnight or is just a heavy wetter, try adding extra layers.

-If your baby sleeps all night through without a feed (go you!) or is just generally a light wetter overnight, you will probably find you can remove some absorbency, the benefit of this is less bulk for your baby’s nappy.
+If your baby sleeps all night through without a feed (jackpot!) or is just generally a light wetter overnight, you will probably find you can remove some absorbency, the benefit of this is less bulk for your baby’s nappy.